Thursday, June 22, 2017

 Don Henley, Boys of Summer

-I think I’m better off when I don’t look back at some of the bad things that has occurred in my life.
+I'm better off when I don't look back at some of the bad things in my life.
 What good can come from looking back on horrific moments that brought the worst in me?
 The moments that make me most sad?
-Especially, when I have already proven to myself that I can survive and gained character and perseverance.
+Especially when I have proven that I can survive and have gained character and perseverance.

 So I learned: move on, right?

-This advice is easier said than done but when I didn’t get a lateral promotion and my boss say’s, “well we are challenged in these moments to look at ourselves and realize where we are and move forward.
-It will build you character.”
+This advice is easier said than done, but when I didn't get a lateral promotion, my boss said, "Well, we are challenged in these moments to look at ourselves, realize where we are, and move forward.
+It will build your character."

-I told him, “coming back to work after I buried my wife and kids built my character.
-Not this pity stuff.”
+I told him, "Coming back to work after I buried my wife and kids built my character.
+Not this petty stuff."

-I guess looking back now on that comment makes me sound sour.
+Looking back on that comment, I realize it makes me sound sour.
 I should have just looked forward.

-I would rather look forward.
+I would instead look forward.
 Take the high road and bypass the entire BS below me.
-I mean, that is the correct way at looking at it.
+That is the correct way of looking at it for my sanity.

 The future is brighter when I'm looking forward.